la-team/light-admin/README.md

   // Getters and setters
 }
 ```
-Create an @Administration configuration in the package defined in web.xml previously:
+Create an @Administration configuration in the package defined in <b>web.xml</b> previously:

 ```java
 @Administration( User.class )